mcglincy/dungeondraw-foundry-vtt/README.md

 ## Known issues

+- Dungeon Draw isn't compatible with a scene background image (which will cover up the dungeon map).
+Dungeon Draw's map layer is below Foundry's normal background layer.
+This lets you use placeable background tiles as you'd expect (they appear on top of the dungeon map), but also means a scene background image appears on top of the dungeon map, too.
+As a workaround, you can specify a background image in the Dungeon Draw config for the particular scene, which will show your background below the dungeon map.
 - Simultaneous map editors can trample each other's changes and cause save errors.
 It's best to stick to one map-maker at a time (either the GM or a single player).
 - The geometry library used (JSTS) is \~500kb.
 I'm looking at ways to reduce the size.